-- their effect shall be ensured by means of supervision (in accordance with Article 20 eIDAS). - (1) The unambiguous assignment and the safe completion of the user session, the confidentiality and integrity of the authorization codes as well as the integrity of the data to be signed or to be sealed during transmission from the signatory or creator of a seal to the QSCD are part of the QSCD's system environment29 and thus outside the scope of this QSCD-certificate.
-It must be ensured that the signatories or creators of a seal are informed that components used for the initiation of the signature or sealing process (OTP device, mobile phone, web browser) must be suitable protected.
-The signatories shall keep control of their assigned OTP devices and shall promptly report any circumstance where the credential is compromised according to the defined revocation or suspension procedures. - (2) The authentication method "Biometric Signature" must be performed with pre-registered signature pads in a controlled environment.
+of the QSCD's system environment and thus outside the scope of this QSCD-certificate.
+It must be ensured that the signatories resp. creators of a seal are informed that components used for the initiation of the signature resp sealing process (OTP device, mobile phone, web browser) must be suitable protected.
+The signatories shall keep control of their assigned OTP devices and shall promptly report any circumstance where the credential is compromised according to the defined revocation or suspension procedures.

+- (2) The authentication method "Biometric Signature" must be performed with pre-registered signature pads in a controlled environment.
 A trusted operator must identify the signatory as part of the process and must be present during the signature operation. - (3) The QSCD must be operated by a qualified trust service provider. - (4) The qualified trust service provider must operate the QSCD in a protected environment; this environment must provide sufficient measures to protect the QSCD against physical tampering and unauthorized physical or network access.
-All instances of the QSCD holding the same assets (e.g. where a key is present as a backup in more than one instance of the QSCD) shall be protected to an equivalent level.
-In particular the following procedures30 shall be adhered to: - The QSCD shall be installed in a secured and controlled access area of the IT department of the organization.
+In particular the following procedures shall be adhered to: - The QSCD shall be installed in a secured and controlled access area of the IT department of the organization.
 No one but the administrator can access the application for admin purposes. - The administrator must periodically check the application configuration.
 This check must be performed at least daily or alternatively by a surveillance system with automated checks and alerts. - The administrator must periodically check that in the secure environment of the QSCD is not installed any hardware or software that can violate the security of the QSCD.
 This includes network sniffers and devices that may be used for timing attacks.
-This check must be performed at least daily or alternatively by a surveillance system with automated checks and alerts. - All protective measures should be based on a risk management approach, following assessment of the risks in the specific operating environment in which the QSCD is deployed. - (5) The HSM must be initialised and operated according to its FIPS 140-2 or Common Criteria EAL4+ certification. - (6) During HSM initialisation a quorum of at least two has to be defined for the HSM's Administrator Card Set (ACS) and the generated smart cards have to be controlled by different persons to ensure the principle of dual control. - (7) Electronic signature or seal creation data may be duplicated for back-up purposes only to the extent strictly necessary to ensure continuity of the service. - (8) Only those cryptographic algorithms and key sizes listed in section five shall be used for the creation of qualified electronic signatures or qualified electronic seals. - (9) It must be ensured that components of signers, which have vulnerabilities or are otherwise not suitable for authentication, cannot be used to authorize a signature or seal creation.
+This check must be performed at least daily or alternatively by a surveillance system with automated checks and alerts. - All protective measures should be based on a risk management approach, following assessment of the risks in the specific operating environment in which the QSCD is deployed. - (5) The HSM must be initialised and operated in FIPS 140 level 3 mode. - (6) During HSM initialisation a quorum of at least two has to be defined for the HSM's Administrator Card Set (ACS) and the generated smart cards have to be controlled by different persons to ensure the principle of dual control. - (7) Electronic signature resp. seal creation data may be duplicated for back-up purposes only to the extent strictly necessary to ensure continuity of the service.